seanzjxgit/LVGL_HiSpark_GUI_Demo/.github/README.md

 # LVGL_HiSpark_GUI_Demo
-This is a project designed for HiSpark.Now ,it is focused on its GUI design works.
+This is a project designed for HiSpark project .
+Now ,it is focused on its GUI design works.

 ## How to use this: